Sonic X: Creation and development

 This scene shows (clockwise from top left) Sonic, Tails, and two original major characters—Cosmo and Chris—in the typical outer-space setting of the third season.

 The show was created by TMS Entertainment, the animation subsidiary of Sega Sammy Holdings.
 It was primarily influenced by other anime rather than work from the West, and was created for a Japanese audience.
 Yuji Naka, then the head of Sonic Team, filled in as executive producer, and Satoshi Hirayama designed all of the original characters, basing the designs on Yuji Uekawa's original concept.
-Most of the series consists of original content featuring new as well as established characters, but the second season is mostly based on the plots of Sonic Adventure, Sonic Adventure 2, and Sonic Battle.
+Most of the series consists of original content featuring new as well as established characters, but the second season is mostly based on the plots of Sonic Adventure, Sonic Adventure 2, Sonic Battle and little elements from Sonic Heroes.
 While traditionally animated, it includes non-outlined CGI elements for things such as Sonic's homing attack.

 Two trailers for the series were produced.
 The first was developed before Cheese had been given a name in Sonic Advance 2 (2002); it referred to Cheese simply as "Chao".
 It was made up largely of footage that would later appear in the series' intro, but also of unused scenes featuring unique anthropomorphic people.
 Sega showed off the second, which was narrated in Japanese, at its booth at the World Hobby Fair video gaming event on February 19, 2003.
 It consisted mostly of scenes from the first few episodes, followed by introductions to the main characters.
 However, it also showed a still frame of a silver anthropomorphic hedgehog who never appeared in the series.
 Fans nicknamed the character "Nazo", based on the Japanese word for "mystery" (謎, nazo).
 Years later, on April 20, 2015, Sonic Team producer Takashi Iizuka clarified the character was simply Super Sonic in its early contour.

 Several of the Japanese performers had voiced their characters in the games, but they were also given ample information about their characters' roles in the anime.
 Chris' voice actress Sanae Kobayashi was not sure she would be able to effectively communicate Chris' growth as a person owing to Sonic's presence, but found that a worthwhile goal.
 Chikao Ōtsuka, who voiced Eggman, found him a difficult character to play due to the tension in his voice and the desire to have children who watched the show recognize the character as a villain but not hate him.

 Iizuka believed that Sonic X and its merchandise, along with the game Sonic Heroes, had helped expose the Sonic franchise to a new generation of potential gamers in 2003, and he dubbed it a "Sonic Year" as a result.
 More boldly, Naka hoped that Sonic X alone would cause the popularity of the Sonic series to skyrocket, as that of the Pokémon series did after its anime adaptation was first released.